Pat Sajak: Career

 In 1997, Sajak pulled an April Fool's Day prank on fans when he and Vanna White were contestants on an episode of Wheel hosted by Alex Trebek.
 The winnings of both Sajak and White were donated to charity (in this case, the American Cancer Society and the Boy Scouts of America).
 In return, Sajak hosted a regular episode of Jeopardy! in place of Trebek.
 Sajak also appeared at the beginning of a 2010 April Fool's episode, along with Jeff Probst and Neil Patrick Harris.

 In 2001, Sajak appeared as himself in the episode "Inner Tube" on the sitcom The King of Queens.

 Sajak began writing for the National Review Online in 2010.
 In his first post, Sajak questioned whether public employees should be allowed to vote on issues that would benefit them directly.
 He also has contributed to the center-right sociopolitical/social networking website Ricochet.com.

 Sajak is the author of several puzzle games, the first and best-known of them being "Lucky Letters", which debuted in 2007.
 The games, which Sajak developed with puzzle developer David L. Hoyt, are syndicated through Universal Uclick.

 As of 2019, Sajak is the Hillsdale College board of trustees chair.
 He was previously vice-chair for 15 years.
 Hillsdale is a private Christian college.

 Sajak has appeared on episodes of ESPN Radio's The Dan Le Batard Show with Stugotz, as well as Le Batard's other show, Highly Questionable.

-Since 2020, Sajak has been credited as a Consulting Producer (since the start of Season 39) of Wheel of Fortune.
+From 2020 until his retirement in 2024, Sajak was credited as a consulting producer (since the start of Season 39) of Wheel of Fortune.